 The alpine lake community of Dillon is the perfect setting for a day of adventure and fun.
 Come share the magic of the Colorado high country and fall in love with Dillon.
-No matter what adventure you seek, let this beautiful town on the shores of scenic Lake Dillon Reservoir be your vacation headquarters.
+No matter what adventure you seek, let this beautiful town on the shores of scenic Dillon Reservoir be your vacation headquarters.
 Recreation, entertainment, relaxation, and pure fun are all at your doorstep, no matter what your age.
 Dillon is the perfect family getaway close to Breckenridge, Keystone, Arapahoe Basin, Copper Mountain, Vail, Beaver Creek, and Denver.

 Dillon is also home to the Summit Historical Society's Schoolhouse Museum and several award-winning community parks.
 Tilta-whirls, slides, climbing walls and plenty of picnic space are all part of the fun.
-The Dillon Pavilion and Town Park are great spaces available to rent for weddings or other group get-togethers.
+The Dillon Pavilion and Town Park are great spaces available to rent weddings or other group get-togethers.

 The Town of Dillon parks are free and open daily during summer and winter from sunrise until one hour after sunset.
 Each park has unique amenities for all ages and free parking.
 Dogs on leashes are welcome, but we ask that you please pick up after your pets.
 The Town plows selected trails in the winter for year-round outdoor enjoyment and easy access to snow-play areas.